Crypto Treasury Accounting Policy: The Document the Audit Tests You Against (2026)

 How vendor tools support an accounting policy

 Cryptio and Bitwave implement classification, valuation, and reconciliation that a policy should govern.
-Confirm the tool's settings can be configured to the written policy (classification rules, valuation source, cadence) and retains the audit trail — a tool running its defaults instead of your policy is an audit finding, not compliance.
+Confirm the tool's settings can be configured to the written policy (classification rules, valuation source, cadence) and that it retains the audit trail.
+A tool running its defaults instead of your policy is an audit finding, not compliance.

-Wag3s Ledger is configured to the treasury's written accounting policy — per-instrument classification (not cash by default), valuation source and timestamp, reward-at-control recognition, and a stated reconciliation cadence — with the audit trail that makes every period consistent and defensible.
+The policy itself is written by the treasury and signed off by its auditor — Wag3s does not author it.
+What Wag3s Ledger does is execute it: configured to the treasury's written accounting policy (per-instrument classification, valuation source and timestamp, reward-at-control recognition, a stated reconciliation cadence) with the audit trail that makes every period consistent and defensible.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading